How Much Does It Cost to Sell a House?

 Again, it’s impossible to anticipate these costs, but the good news is that you’ll know how much the buyer is willing to spend from their offer.
 That will make it much easier to decide if it’s worth spending the money on their requested repairs.

-If you aren’t willing to make the repairs or they seem too costly, you could offer a "credit" to the seller in lieu of the repairs which could save you time and money.
+If you aren’t willing to make the repairs or they seem too costly, you could offer a monetary “credit” in lieu of the repairs which could save you time and money.
 Credits are often referred to as a seller concessions, which are paid at the time of closing and if effect reduce the seller’s net proceeds.

-Even after you sell your house, you have a few more costs to cover.
+Even after you get a contract on your house, you have a few more costs to cover.

-Usually, buyers will pay for those, but depending on the market, they may feel entitled to ask you to pitch in.
+Buyers also have their own portion of the closing costs, but depending on the market, they may ask you to pitch in.
 In some circumstances, they may even ask you to pay for all of them.
 Ask your real estate agent about this early on, so you know whether or not it’s something you’ll have to include in your budget.

 While uncommon, you’ll want to check to make sure you won’t be subject to a prepayment penalty.
 Depending on the terms of your mortgage, that penalty could cost you thousands of dollars.
 If you don’t occupy the home a primary residence (in other words, it’s an investment property), you’ll also be on the hook for capital gains tax when you file your federal income tax return.

 As we mentioned at the beginning, there’s really no getting around the cost of hiring a qualified real estate agent to sell your house.

-Fortunately, you can greatly reduce that cost by working with a SimpleShowing Agent for only a 1% listing fee.
+Fortunately, you can greatly reduce that cost by working with SimpleShowing, a discount brokerage for only a 1% listing fee.
 The average home sellers save $7,500 in commissions by listing with our 1% fee while getting the full services of a traditional agent.